-MEPs return to Brussels on 2 March for a mixed week of Committee meetings and Political Group meetings.Read more : International Women's Day and the situation in Palestine - this week in the European Parliament
+MEPs are in Brussels these days for a week of Committee meetings.Read more : European Defence Union and plenary preparations - this week at the European Parliament